 Cucumber is an excellent cooling agent which can help soothe sunburn effects whereas lemon juice has natural bleaching properties which will help lighten the skin tone.
 These two ingredients can be an effective combination to fight stubborn tan in a natural way.
 Just mix cucumber juice with two teaspoons of lemon juice and apply it on your face.
 Let it rest for 10 minutes and then wash it off for a lighter, tan free look.

 - Turmeric Paste

 Indians have used turmeric since ages in beauty care due to its anti-bacterial, anti-inflammatory and healing properties.
 Also, curcumin, an active compound in turmeric helps control melanin production.
-Turmeric powder mixed with yogurt and water forms a paste that, when applied to the face can improve elasticity of the skin as well as protect it from the harmful effects of UV rays.
-Apply the paste to your face, let it dry completely, scrub gently and then wash it off.
+Turmeric powder mixed with yogurt and water forms a paste that, when applied to the face can improve the elasticity of the skin as well as protect it from the harmful effects of UV rays.
+Apply the paste to your face, let it dry completely, scrub gently, and then wash it off.
 Use this paste twice a week to remove stubborn tan.